Amr-okasha/E-Commercio-vanilla-javascript/E-CommerceJS/backend/README.md

 b-
-code linting feature in backend help developer to fin error faster and fix them easier 1.use eslint as acode linter in server .js
+code linting feature in backend this way dosent work should try to run it with npx see traversy help developer to fin error faster and fix them easier 1.use eslint as acode linter in server .js
 2.root folder install eslint as dev dependencies